cassiano/memoize-ts/README.md

 console.log(fibonacci(40))
 ```

-So, if you have a recursive function imported from some external library, normally declared with `const`, and wish to memoize it, I must say that **you are out of luck, pal** 🤣🤣🤣.
+So, if you happen to have a recursive function imported from some external library, normally declared with `const`, and wish to memoize it, I must say that **you are out of luck, pal** 🤣🤣🤣.

 ## Optional custom parameter-comparison function<a name="customFunction"></a>